If you die before you take your deferred benefits

 For a period of least two years before you die:

-We will request evidence to prove this.
+We will request evidence to prove that these criteria apply.
 This evidence could consist of things like joint bank account statements, utility bills, mortgage, lease or tenancy agreements.
 However, it’s important to understand that we don’t have an exact list of documents we require, only that whatever is presented is enough to meet the criteria.
 It is up to your partner to arrange and supply this evidence.
 Once we have this, we will decide if we need further evidence or if the criteria is met.

-Membership used in the calculation will only be for deferred benefits built up after 6 April 1988, unless you made an election to pay additional contributions before 1 April 2014 to ensure earlier membership was included.
+Membership used in the calculation will only be for deferred benefits built up after 5 April 1988, unless you made an election to pay additional contributions before 1 April 2014 to ensure earlier membership was included.

 There are also pensions payable to children who are:

-- under age 18
+- aged under 18

 We will request evidence that children between 18 and 23 are in full time education.
 If the child’s application is based on the criteria for physical or mental impairment, we will also require evidence.